 Bobbi Wilsyn excels at finding the poetry in music and life.
-As a senior lecturer in Columbia’s Music Department, Wilsyn brings her years of experience as a vocalist to the classroom, where she teaches more than just music.
+As an associate professor in Columbia’s Music Department, Wilsyn brings her years of experience as a vocalist to the classroom, where she teaches more than just music.

 Wilsyn got her start on the road, singing at Los Angeles clubs in the ‘70s.
 She was discovered by producer Milt Trenier, who took her across the country to perform in night clubs and hotel shows, and she eventually landed in Chicago.

 Wilsyn has appeared in national and international jazz festivals and is the featured jazz-blues vocalist with the internationally known Chicago Jazz Ensemble.
 Her first solo album, It’s About Time, features some of Chicago’s greatest contemporary jazz and blues musicians.
 For Wilsyn, her music career and teaching are symbiotic.

 “If you can apply [what you learn] to your singing, you can apply it to your life,” says Wilsyn.
 “Try to live without breathing, try to sing without breathing.
 It’s all interconnected.”
 As an instructor, Wilsyn offers words of wisdom (or WOWs, as she calls them) that ensure she teaches both life and music skills.